Random-RR/Python-Keylogger/README.md

 Demo converting .py to exe

-Install pyinstaller
+Install pyinstaller<br>
 <code>pip install pyinstaller</code>

-Type the command given below in that PowerShell window.
+Type the command given below in that PowerShell window.<br>
 <code>pyinstaller --onefile -w 'filename.py'</code>

-In case you get an error at this point in the PowerShell window The correction while typing the above command:
+In case you get an error at this point in the PowerShell window The correction while typing the above command:<br>
 <code>.\pyinstaller --onefile -w 'filename.py'</code>

-For any missing package:
+For any missing package:<br>
 <code>pyinstaller --hidden-import 'package_name' --onefile 'filename.py'</code>